What does this type of insurance cover, and how do you know if travel insurance is right for you?

 The first part of this question is straightforward, in that travel insurance can cover almost every facet of your trip.
 This could be the cost of cancelling the trip, trip interruptions, trip delays, lost or delayed baggage, medical costs and medical evacuation during your visit.

 The second part is more complicated.
 The majority of travel providers are paid a commission for the volume of travel insurance they sell.
 For this reason, it is especially important to consider whether you need travel insurance before making a purchase.

 Who Needs Travel Insurance Most

-There are three situations which should make every traveler think twice about getting travel insurance.
+There are three situations which should make every traveller think twice about getting travel insurance.

 1) You are concerned about overseas medical expenses

-3) You are traveling with expensive clothing or equipment
+3) You are travelling with expensive clothing or equipment

 Most of us travel with several hundred dollars worth of clothing in a suitcase.
-If you are traveling overseas to film a documentary, you may have several thousand dollars worth of video equipment in your luggage.
-For travel that are bringing extremely expensive, or irreplaceable, items in their luggage, travel insurance can be priceless.
-Travelers insurance can cover the cost of lost, stolen, or damaged goods within your luggage as you make your way to and from your destination.
+If you are travelling overseas to film a documentary, you may have several thousand dollars worth of video equipment in your luggage.
+For travel that is bringing extremely expensive, or irreplaceable, items in their luggage, travel insurance can be priceless.
+Travelers insurance can cover the cost of lost, stolen or damaged goods within your luggage as you make your way to and from your destination.

 How Valuable Is Trip Insurance?